-According to the TFS, there is a 100% chance that at least one wildfire will occur each year in Wharton County.
-Wildfires occur throughout the year and these fires are expected to be greater than 50 acres in size.
+Analysis of TFS data indicates there is a 93% chance that at least one wildfire will occur each year in Wharton County.
+Wildfires occur throughout the year and these fires are expected to be less than 50 acres in size based on locally reported historical data from 2005 to 2015.